Arpit441/blockchain/README.md

 - Timestamp of the transaction

 ## Block structure:
--Timestamp
+- Timestamp
--Merkle root
+- Merkle root
--Hash of the previous block
+- Hash of the previous block

 ## Members:
 >- Chirag Gadia 2020A7PS1721H